 The relationships between flows water quality and ecosystem condition, biodiversity and functioning will be described in the report "Quantification of the EWR and changes in EGSAs".
-A short summary of the general approach and data pertinent to the overall process of scenario evaluation is provided below.
+A short summary of the general approach and data pertinent to the overall process of scenario evaluation is provided in this section.

-7.2 Biodiversity and ecosystem condition
+7.2 Biodiversity and Ecosystem Condition

-A total of 114 biophysical nodes were allocated in the Breede and Overberg Areas and 148 were delineated in the Gouritz River basin and Outeniqua coastal region, as described in the "Resource Units and IUA Delineation" reports.
+A total of 47 biophysical nodes were allocated in the study area, as described in the "Resource Units and IUA Delineation" Report.
 Routing flows through so many nodes may be cumbersome and it will be necessary to prioritise nodes for the scenario analysis.
-A range of biophysical data is useful to quantify biodiversity that can help guide the prioritisation of nodes for scenario evaluation and analysis and can be used to determine the outcome of the scenario evaluation (see Section 10).
-Some of the data have already been summarised in the reports already written and much is contained in the "Status Quo" report.
+A range of biophysical data are useful to quantify biodiversity that can help guide the prioritisation of nodes for scenario evaluation and analysis and be used to determine the outcome of the scenario evaluation (see Section 10).
+Some of these data have already been summarised in the reports already completed and much is contained in the Status Quo Report.
 A summary of these data and their use in this process is provided below.